WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 ## Augmenting global declarations

+In the section below, we will be using the `declare` keyword.
+Before diving into each problem, it is vital you understand what the `declare` keyword is about.

+The **`declare` keyword tells TypeScript that a variable/function/module exists and might be used inside the code**.
+Think of it as declaring global variables with the benefit of autocompletion.
+Of course that is not the sole purpose of this keyword.
+Read more below!

 ### Augmenting NodeJs `process.env`

 Lets say you are building a NodeJs app and you want to have strongly typed `process.env` object.